The Falcon and the Winter Soldier: Marketing

 Four episodes of the Disney+ television series Marvel Studios: Legends explore the Falcon, the Winter Soldier, Zemo, and Sharon Carter using footage from their MCU film appearances.
 The episodes focusing on Falcon and Winter Soldier were released on March 5, 2021, with the Zemo and Sharon Carter episodes released on March 12.
 Also in March, Xbox released commercials cross-promoting the series with the Xbox Series X and Series S and Xbox Game Pass.
 The commercials feature Mackie alongside DC Pierson as Aaron, a game store salesman, reprising his role from Captain America: The Winter Soldier where he was an Apple Store employee.
 Aaron is revealed to be Noobmaster69, the Fortnite player who Thor threatens in Avengers: Endgame.
 A final trailer for the series was released on March 15.
-Austen Goslin at Polygon thought it was a good display of the series' story, action, and banter, while Syfy Wire's Matthew Jackson felt it clarified that the series would be a "personal fight".
-He said this and the previous trailers showed that the series could "open up the future for this particular corner" of the MCU.
-Discussing the trailer for io9, James Whitbrook highlighted the emphasis on the physical and existential threats to Wilson and Barnes, and said he was intrigued by the portrayal of Flag-Smasher as a movement rather than a single character.
+Austen Goslin at Polygon thought it was a good display of the series' story, action, and banter, while Syfy Wire's Matthew Jackson felt it clarified that the series would be a personal fight.
+He said the trailers had shown that the series could "open up the future for this particular corner" of the MCU.
+Discussing the final trailer for io9, James Whitbrook highlighted the emphasis on the physical and existential threats to Wilson and Barnes, and was intrigued by the portrayal of Flag-Smasher as a movement rather than a single character.
+In June 2021, Hyundai Motor Company released a commercial featuring Mackie as Wilson / Captain America promoting The Falcon and the Winter Soldier and the Hyundai Tucson.
+The commercial was produced by Marvel alongside similar commercials for WandaVision, Loki, and What If...?, and was meant to tell an "in-world" story set within the narrative of the series.

 In January 2021, Marvel announced their "Marvel Must Haves" program, which reveals new toys, games, books, apparel, home decor, and other merchandise related to each episode of the series on the Monday following an episode's release.
 On March 15, general apparel, Funko Pops, collectibles, accessories, and houseware for the series was revealed for the program, with the "Must Haves" merchandise for the episodes starting on March 22 and concluding on April 26.
-In June 2021, Hyundai Motor Company released a commercial featuring Mackie as Wilson / Captain America promoting The Falcon and the Winter Soldier and the Hyundai Tucson.
-The commercial was produced by Marvel alongside similar commercials for WandaVision, Loki, and What If...?, and was meant to tell an "in-world" story set within the narrative of the series.
 In July, Hasbro unveiled a series-themed version of Monopoly that was set to be released on August 10.

 Release

+Streaming

 The Falcon and the Winter Soldier debuted on March 19, 2021, on Disney+.
 Its six episodes were released weekly, concluding on April 23.
-The series was originally scheduled for release in August 2020, but this was pushed back after filming was delayed by the COVID-19 pandemic.
-The series is part of Phase Four of the MCU.
+The series was originally set for release in August 2020, but was pushed back after filming was delayed by the COVID-19 pandemic.
+This made it the second series released by Marvel Studios, after WandaVision, despite being developed first.
+It is part of Phase Four of the MCU.